 It’s not unusual for retirement savers to convert a traditional IRA to a Roth IRA so they can pay tax on the account’s current earnings with the hope of having all future earnings grow tax-free.
 But some of these investors may decide to reverse this conversion for various reasons, including because the current tax cost ends up being too high or because the account fell in value.
 Rather than paying tax at the higher value at the time of the conversion, they opt for a recharacterization, which allows them to undo the conversion and take the converted money out of the Roth IRA and put it back into the traditional IRA.

-The final version maintains the current law permitting the recharacterization of a contribution to a Roth or traditional IRA and reflects a change from the original House- and Senate-passed bills, which also would have eliminated this option.
-Under the final version, for example, an individual may make a contribution for a year to a Roth IRA and, before the extended due date for the individual’s income tax return for that year, recharacterize it as a contribution to a traditional IRA.
+The new law continues to allow the recharacterization of a contribution to a Roth or traditional IRA and reflects a change from the original House- and Senate-passed bills, which also would have eliminated this option.
+For example, an individual may make a contribution for a year to a Roth IRA and, before the extended due date for the individual’s income tax return for that year, recharacterize it as a contribution to a traditional IRA.
 An individual may also make a contribution to a traditional IRA and convert that traditional IRA (or a portion thereof) to a Roth IRA for a year, but could not then unwind the conversion through a recharacterization.

 “While the new law includes several features that may require investors to evaluate their tax situation, we are pleased that the final version preserves many of the incentives to save and invest,” Ms. Bruno said.